Guinea-Bissau

 Preference utilisation (%) vs. total eligible imports (in € million)

-Although Guinea-Bissau’s preference-eligible exports are small in absolute terms, the preference utilisation rate was high in recent years, at 88% in 2022 and 90% in 2023.
-This can be attributed to a substantial increase in exports of agricultural products in recent years.
-Agricultural exports remain the only product sections in which EBA preferences are being used.
+Guinea-Bissau’s preference-eligible exports are small in absolute terms.
+Still, the preference utilisation rate was high in recent years, at 88% in 2022 and 90% in 2023, but in 2024 no preferential exports to the EU were registered.

 SUSTAINABLE DEVELOPMENT